dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 Some tools may need to know if the user has opted in for Analytics collection in order to enable additional functionality.
-The example below shows how to check the status
+The example below shows how to check the status.

 ```dart
 // Begin by initializing the class